 - The simplest and the beginner’s choice.

-- To create interactive (IoT) electronic applications
+- To create interactively (IoT) electronic applications

-- It is the first micro controller based development board
+- It is the first microcontroller based development board

 - Easy to program for beginners by Arduino IDE